rayguang6/coze-proxy/README.md

 ## How It Works

+By default (`USE_COZE=false` or not set):
+1. The proxy routes **directly to DeepSeek API** (no Coze attempt)
+2. All requests are handled by DeepSeek
+3. CORS headers are properly set, avoiding CORS issues from direct frontend calls

+If `USE_COZE=true`:
 1. The proxy first attempts to call the Coze API
 2. If Coze fails (missing key, error, or non-ok response), it automatically falls back to DeepSeek API
 3. The response format is maintained regardless of which API is used

+In both modes:
-4. Your existing frontend/extension code will work without any changes
+- Your existing frontend/extension code will work without any changes
+- The proxy handles all CORS headers properly